stuartellis/stuartellis-site-hugo/content/articles/fedora-workstation-setup.md

 ## Text Editors

 Fedora includes a small command-line version of [vim](http://www.vim.org/) with a limited set of features, as well as a desktop text editor with basic support for programming.
-You should install the code editors and development environments that you prefer.
+Add the code editors or IDEs that you would prefer to use.

+If you do not have a preferred editor, consider using a version of [Visual Studio Code](https://code.visualstudio.com).
+To work with a modern Vim editor, install [Neovim](https://neovim.io).

 > Install code editors and IDEs with RPM packages, not Flatpak.
 Currently, Flatpak packages may prevent application plugins from working correctly.

-### Neovim

-If you would like a modern Vim editor with a good default configuration, [set up Neovim](https://www.stuartellis.name/articles/neovim-setup/).

 ### Visual Studio Code

+[Visual Studio Code](https://code.visualstudio.com) is a powerful desktop editor for programming, with built-in support for version control and debugging.
+The large range of extensions for Visual Studio Code enable it to work with every popular programming language and framework.
+It is available free of charge.

 The Microsoft releases of Visual Studio Code are proprietary software with telemetry enabled by default.
-Use the RPM packages that are provided by the [vscodium](https://github.com/VSCodium/vscodium) project.
-If you would prefer to use Flatpak packages, use [Visual Studio Code OSS](https://flathub.org/apps/details/com.visualstudio.code.oss).
+To avoid these issues, use the RPM packages that are provided by the [vscodium](https://github.com/VSCodium/vscodium) project.
+If you would prefer to use a Flatpak package, install [Visual Studio Code OSS](https://flathub.org/apps/details/com.visualstudio.code.oss).

-Visual Studio Code and VSCodium require the library _libXss_, which is provided by the _libXScrnSaver_ package.
+The RPM packages for Visual Studio Code and VSCodium require the library _libXss_, which is provi0ded by the _libXScrnSaver_ package.
 Install this package before you install Visual Studio Code:

     sudo dnf install libXScrnSaver

 Once you have installed Visual Studio Code or VSCodium, read [this article](https://www.stuartellis.name/articles/visual-studio-code/) for more information about using the editor.

+### Neovim

+If you would like a modern Vim editor with a good default configuration, [set up Neovim](https://www.stuartellis.name/articles/neovim-setup/).

 ### Setting The EDITOR Environment Variable